-Sure, you like to take things slow because you have all the time in the world when travelling, but bad traffic is definitely the one thing that hits the sore spot of everyone.
-Who likes waiting or having crowds of people photobomb your #ootd?
+Sure, you like to take things slow because you have all the time in the world when traveling, but bad traffic is definitely the one thing that hits the sore spot of everyone.

 |Shimen Water Depot (Sui Yue Zhi Ge)|

-You're in luck because Shihmen Dam has an unbelievably low level of traffic throughout the year.
-(Hipsters, are you reading this?)
+You’re in luck because Shimen Dam has an unbelievably low level of traffic throughout the year.

 |Maple leaves in Shimen Water Depot (Buddy8d)|

 Shihmen Dam sounds like a place that’s too boring to even make it to your itinerary, but you’ll be delighted to know that the dam has a maple trail with absolutely phenomenon maple views during autumn.
 With warm colours splashed out all over accompanied by the cool blue of the water, Shihmen Dam provides a sight you don’t want to miss in autumn.
 Here’s the best part: a Maple Festival is held every autumn, allowing visitors a taste of the area’s best catch — fresh sashimi!

 |Taiping Shan National Forest Recreation Area (Ray Yu)|

 You’ve seen red, orange and brown maple leaves but have you seen purple ones?
 Red maple leaves are a common sighting all year round on Taipingshan and purple maple leaves only appear during autumn.
 Don’t be too taken aback when you see the entire place decorated with purple maple leaves instead of the usual ocean of red ones!

 If you wish to tour the whole of Taipingshan, hop on to a motor-tricycle to have the entire Taipingshan ingrained in your memory.
 You can also relieve your muscle aches accumulated through the long hours sitting in front a screen by soaking in a hot spring found at the foot of the mountain.